anilkunchalaece/htmlWorkshop/output/Doc/reference.md

 The browser will remove any extra spaces and extra lines when the page is displayed </p>

-so if we want to display them separatly we can we use p tag with as a element.
+so if we want to display them separate paragraph we can we use p tag.